CognitiveScale/certifai-reference-models/docs/instructions.md

 ## Model Predict: Request/Response

-The predict endpoint takes an array of instances containing an array of feature values.
+Predict endpoint takes either an array of instances or a single instance, containing an array of feature values.
 ```
 curl -X POST \
  http://localhost:5111/<route> \